Multirename/multirename/README.md

 solution to rename files like i need it.
 Multirename was born.
 Nothing new!
 And maybe already done anywhere in any rename program.

-Maybe some of my ideas you will find useful or finds a new home ...
-Hopfully it will stay :-)
-The very beginning of this program was in ~2002 and now, again because of music and video files the vdr (video disk recording) project gave me the idea to finish this program including some features i was looking for.
+Maybe some of my ideas you will find useful...
+Hopfully it will stay :-) The very beginning of this program was in ~2002 and now, again because of music and video files the vdr (video disk recording) project gave me the idea to finish this program including some features i was looking for.